-Payroll is located in the garden level of the Pearson building within the Human Resources department.
+Payroll is located at 101 S. Chester Road, Suites 105 and 108 within the Human Resources department.
 The department's office is open during the normal college working hours.

 Non-Exempt Staff: The College pays all non-exempt staff on a bi-weekly basis.
 Please see this complete list of workweeks and paydays.

 Exempt Staff: Exempt Staff and faculty are paid on the 15th of each month for work performed between the 1st and the 30th of that month.

 Receiving your Paycheck

 As a condition of employment, College employees receive their pay via direct deposit.

 To set up Direct Deposit: